-Tip: This technique can be used to recapture and record (bounce) a software instrument performance that was virtually routed from the DAW into Console for Realtime UAD Processing.
+Tip: This technique can be used to re-capture and record a software instrument performance that was virtually routed from the DAW into Console for Realtime UAD Processing.

 At right: Routing Console's virtual outputs into the DAW channel's input.
-Note that any output listed here (including Console's monitor and auxiliary mix buses) can be used as a DAW input.
+Note that any output listed here (including the monitor, auxiliary, and headphone buses) can be used as a DAW input.